cdce8p/cpython/Doc/library/ast.rst

                                 func=Name(id='other_func'))))])])

-.. class:: AsyncFor(target, iter, body, orelse, type_comment)
+.. class:: AsyncFor(target, iter, body, if_break, orelse, type_comment)
            AsyncWith(items, body, type_comment)

    ``async for`` loops and ``async with`` context managers.
 They have the same